smiteshdas/emg-feature-robustness-under-fatigue/README.md

 ## Future Work
 - Study on the shift in feature values as fatigue progresses
+- Analysis by taking Feature Set (training/testing with set of multiple feature types)
 - Dedicated fatigue vs non-fatigue classification

 ## References